[Stable Update] 2026-05-19 - Kernels, Plasma 6, KDE Gear, KDE Frameworks, COSMIC, Vulkan

 Note that the newly discovered vulnerability Fragnesia is still not patched, it is however in the same modules as Dirty frag and the described mitigation works for it too.
 Just apply the mitigation and you will be ok.

-refind and btrfs - booting problem
+refind - booting problem

 • Make a backup of the refind_x64.efi file on the ESP partition and restore it after the update before rebooting or from chroot